How to Properly Store a Stack of Empty Pallets

 They take space you could use for something else.
 They clutter your receiving areas.
 Sometimes they’re splintery, with nails protruding from the sides ready to bite a passerby.
 People re-use their pallets, holding onto them for a period of time until they’re used for an outbound shipment.
 But while they’re in your facility, they can eat space, potentially injure people, and generally cause trouble.

 Why would you ever stack empty pallets vertically?
 They don’t take up any more space than pallets stacked the right way.

 But people wedge a couple of vertical pallets between stacks of horizontally stacked ones to get them out of the way.
 Or they’ll lean them against a building column or the side of a rack upright.
 The problem?
 They’ve just set a trap that can injure someone.
 When the stacks start being pulled, those vertical pallets – sometimes with nails, sometimes with splinters, always heavy enough to injure – are in danger of tipping over.
-The dangers of tripping, snagging, or falling are very real.

 This can result in serious injuries and the litigation that accompanies those injuries.
 In this case, it may have been truck drivers or other outsiders who stacked the pallets wrong – another thing you have to watch.

 While there is no specific OSHA code pertaining directly to vertical pallet stacking, inspectors can and do cite companies who engage in it.
 It may fall under OHSA 1926.25(a), under housekeeping.
 If a practice creates a potential safety hazard the rule can be applied to any operation.
 It’s a generally acknowledged safety problem, and an easily rectified situation.
 You can’t depend on the common sense of your employees, truckers, or others who deal with pallets.